k-boateng/satellite-pass-predictionv2/README.md

 ## What it does
 - Renders a globe with moving satellite dots
-- Click a dot → small card shows: name, NORAD, velocity, altitude, period and TLE epoch
-- Bottom-right UTC clock -> shows satellite's orbit in the next 24hrs
+- Click a dot → small card shows: name, NORAD, velocity, altitude, period and TLE epoch -> shows satellite's orbit in the next 24hrs
 - Smooth updates with staggered polling

 ## Project layout